Tim Anderson Preview, Player Props: White Sox vs. Tigers

-Tim Anderson -- with a slugging percentage of .386 in his past 10 games, including five extra-base hits -- will be in action for the Chicago White Sox against the Detroit Tigers, with Tarik Skubal on the mound, on September 3 at 2:10 PM ET.
+On Friday, Tim Anderson (.214 on-base percentage in past 10 games, 68 points below season-long percentage) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Reese Olson.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Tigers.
+He had a one-hit showing in his previous game (1-for-5) against the Royals.

 Tim Anderson Game Info & Props vs. the Tigers